Florida truck accident attorneys

 1. Move to a safer location

-Your first priority must be your safety.
-If your vehicle is in the middle of the highway or street, try to move it somewhere safe such as the shoulder or a nearby parking lot.
-If the vehicle isn’t driveable but it’s safe for you to move, turn on your hazard lights and get yourself to a safe location.
+Your priority must be your safety.
+If your vehicle is in the middle of the highway or street, try to move it somewhere safe, such as the shoulder or a nearby parking lot.
+If the vehicle isn’t driveable but it’s safe for you to move, turn on your hazard lights and get yourself to a secure location.
 If you’re hurt too badly to move, keep your seatbelt securely fashioned, turn on your hazard lights, and call 911.

 2. Call 911 and ask for police and an ambulance